dana-younis/stress-ammeter/README.md

 # stress Meter:

+In this website you can test your stress by answer 20 questions and it return the result by prompt and you can see it on the profile page that contain your name and score and the stress level you have

 deploy a web server using CI and CD and get used to the general process of building and deploying servers.

 [master deployed link ](https://rulaalqasem-server-deploy-prod.herokuapp.com/)